John-Nagle/lslutils/npc/doc/NAVMESH.md

 ### X and Y axis issues

 The navmesh can clip the corners of obstacles.
+Not by much.
+Paths computed by llGetStaticPath can cut about 0.20m into objects.
+That's not a reliable number.
+Users of the static navmesh must have at least basic obstacle avoidance based on something other than the static navmesh.

 (MORE)

+### Size issues

+Only large objects become part of the navmesh.
+The minimum size seems to be slightly greater than 10m x 10m.
+The size of the linkset is what matters, not the individual object.